 Preparing for a Phishing Outbreak

-The best defense against phishing is still your plain old-fashioned judgement, intelligence, common sense, and cautiousness.
+The best defense against phishing is still your plain old-fashioned judgment, intelligence, common sense, and cautiousness.
 Unfortunately, in a fast-paced world where people have declining attention spans and even lower patience, it is getting becoming quite a challenge to exercise care and caution before every link you click and every website you visit.

 Share this image on your site